 Paris must-see monuments and museums open on July 14, 2020:

-Monet, Renoir, Chagall… Journeys around the Mediterranean, the immersive exhibition reopens at the Atelier des Lumières
+Monet, Renoir, Chagall… Journeys around the Mediterranean, the exhibition at the Atelier des Lumières - Closed

-The Atelier des Lumières presents the visual experience Monet, Renoir, Chagall, Journeys around the Mediterranean again from May 26 to December 31, 2020.
+The Atelier des Lumières presents the visual experience Monet, Renoir, Chagall, Journeys around the Mediterranean.
 Designed as a visual experience, this exhibition takes us to the heart of masterpieces by 20 artists including Renoir, Monet, Pissarro, Matisse, Signac, Derain, Vlaminck, Dufy, Chagall for a walk across the history of art in the 19th and 20th centuries, from impressionism to modernity via pointillism and fauvism.
-CAREFUL: With the new health measure, your ticket may no longer be valid.
+The exhibition is closed until further notice.

 The Banksy exhibition reopens in Paris: late-night opening